Skip to content

 A schema declares the properties a node can have, using typed builder functions:

-import { defineSchema, text, number, boolean, select, relation } from '@xnet/data'
+import { defineSchema, text, number, checkbox, select, relation } from '@xnetjs/data'

 priority: number({ default: 0 }),